s3815261/rmit-chats/deploy.md

 2. Create a .env and use env vars for DB credentials
 3. Push the code to a git repo

-## Set up the EC2 instance:
+## Set up Elastic Beanstalk instance

-1. Launch an EC2 instance
+1. Use EB cli to create instance
-2. Connect to it and install NodeJS on it
+2. Follow project docs for configuration

 ## Set up the RDS instance:

 1. Launch an RDS instance
 2. Set up a user and password for the server to access it
 3. Connect to it and create your app's schema

+## Set up the EC2 instance:

+1. Connect to EC2 Instance through elastic beanstalk
+2. Clone repo
+3. Install dependencies for client + server

 ## Set up nginx